Monicakodali/SEPROJECT/Sprints/Sprint3/Sprint3.md

 # Sprint 3
 03/05-04/01
 ## Summary
 In Sprint 3, on the frontend, our team successfully created the sign up page and the landing page was made more user friendly.
 User is able to succesfully leave a review on the establishment.
-Furthermore, a user is able to successfully login.
+Furthermore, a user is able to successfully login and is able to see a profile navigation bar as well.

 ## Links
 ## Completed Stories